veikman/ovid/README.md

     ...
     >>> sample = 'A stick. {{wood}} {{melee||+1|defense=-1}}'
     >>> ovid.inspecting.SignatureShorthand.collective_sub(sample)
     'A stick.
-The bark is gray.
-Melee weapon: ±0 to hit with +1 damage. -1 to be hit in melee.'
+The bark is gray. ±0 to hit with +1 damage. -1 to be hit in melee.'

 Here, the decorator automatically adds our two functions to a registry, and the Ovid class constructs our regular expressions for us, with delimiters and separators that can be customized through subclassing.
 We apply both processors collectively, through a class method.
-Collective application supports recursion and nesting.
+Collective application supports recursion, nesting, and the passing of additional contextual information to processors.

 ### Use cases

 Ovid grew out of [CBG](https://github.com/veikman/cbg).
-Ovid combines with CBG to support shorthand expressions in, for example, YAML.
-The expressions expand to repetitive rule text and symbols on playing cards.
+There, Ovid enables shorthand expressions in the manual text input that CBG uses to make playing cards.
 Because advanced Ovid processors can "evert" and produce the expressions they themselves would consume, Ovid also combines with CBG to generate elegant raw text specifications for larger games.

 A more complicated real-world use case is the maintenance of the author's website.
 Here, Ovid refines specifications as a pre-processor to Markdown.
 This makes it easy to write a blog article that references a movie review that hasn't been written yet.
-When the review is eventually added to the database, an Ovid processor finds it and adds a working hyperlink to the article, in its published form.
+When the review is eventually added to the database, an Ovid processor finds it and adds a working hyperlink to the article's published form.

+In the same process, the Django model instance that owns each raw string is passed through the Ovid layer to the encapsulated functions as contextual information, which enables these functions to map internal references in addition to replacing substrings.

 ### Legal